bproai/openai-realtime-console-websocket/README.md

 - Handle certain calls you would like to keep secret (e.g. `instructions`) on the server directly
 - Restrict what types of events the client can receive and send
+- Integrate with databases (MongoDB and MySQL support is included)

 You will have to implement these features yourself.